AvneetaKaur/AvneetaKaur/README.md

 ### Hi there 👋
-### Hey , I am DEDSEC 👋
+### Hey , I am Avneeta Kaur 👋

-- 🔭 I’m currently working on a Real Time App
 - 🌱 I’m currently learning ReactJS and NodeJS
-- 👯 I’m looking to collaborate on Youtube & LinkedIn
+- 👯 I’m looking to collaborate on LinkedIn
 - 🤔 I’m looking for help with NodeJS & Data Structures
 - 💬 Ask me about C++ and Web Development Stuff
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I listen very attentively to Football Interviews and Analytics
+- ⚡ Fun fact: I like to sketch

 ## 🚀 My Tech-Skills: